lividhen/lividhen.github.io/_tabs/animations.md

 33. Right click `LncCsr_00_Loop.bclan` and hit "Replace".
 34. Open the `LncCsr_00_Loop.bclan` you just edited.
 35. Click the floppy disk save button in the top left.
-36. Try out your animation on your console!
+36. Try out your animation on your console by using step 6 in [Start](/start#Layeredfs)!